jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 One initial solution to the problem involves combining a `switch` statement with the necessary overloads for the `match` function.

 In `FuncRecord`, the type of each parameter must be aligned with the corresponding `v` field's type, otherwise we couldn't invoke such callbacks.
 The return type will be arbitrarily determined by the caller of `match`, therefore we set `unknown` here.
-We plan, in fact, to use `FuncRecord` as an upper bound and to infer the types of matching callbacks (`FS`).
+We plan, in fact, to use `FuncRecord` as an upper bound and to infer the types of the matching callbacks (`FS`).

 The main issue with this approach is the presence of implicit type assertions: there's no guarantee that the implementation adheres to the indications of the signatures for the various overloads.
 [Seeing is believing](https://www.typescriptlang.org/play?ts=5.3.3#code/C4TwDgpgBAcgrgWwEYQE4CUIGMD2qAmUAvFAN5QDWAlgHb4BcUARDUwDRQBujNiKqUAL4BuALAAoUJCgBlYKloBzTLgLEylWg2YBndl0Y75SoWMnhoAIRw4ANhACGNFXkIly1OoyZJ93KEg29k6mElLQAKo0VDjO2K7q8MhoLmoAPrLGNMrx6VDWdo5xqvhmYRZQAGJwNFipbmQSUM1QANroULRQUTHFCQ46UOitTJ74TAC6E4wAFP4zPbH1UABkGmOMw6Nak0IAlCOck3vEAHxQNRQ0OADuNGaCEhIAZjVYwL1QCA7AWAAWAB5KjIoBAAB7ACB0QbVWr1U4zVC5bRJfj1DjPHSMYF7TYQYBwVA0AAqFiBMhGrAmpxebw+sS+P3+5NBEKh+Bhb3hiORjDkCmy6KgmOxMlxQ3xhJJZOBIz01NptXpNEZv0BwNZkOhVS5yIRSJKjAKwT6BAxWKqYrxBKJpMg5JGvgV4leSs+3zVLPBWo5Orhep5hu60SWyPNopOpCaLSRNpVMhAyDsMyYN2AzyYewkgiAA).
 Also, the `switch` is a bit redundant, but unfortunately we can't just go with `fs[record.kind](record.v)`, not without resorting to the pattern at least.